rigetti/qcs-sdk-rust/README.md

 Pre-releases for both the library crate and Python package happen automatically on merge to main.

+## CI

+This repository uses GitHub actions.
+If you are making changes to a workflow, consider using our [test events](.github/test_events/README.md) to help validate the changes.

 [cargo-make]: https://sagiegurari.github.io/cargo-make/
 [Quantum Cloud Services]: https://docs.rigetti.com/qcs/
 [Quil]: https://github.com/quil-lang/quil